Phil-March/geo_cumulant_tool/README.md

    - Navigate to either the `sequential` or `parallel` workflow folder.
    - Execute the `...run.py` file using Python.

-4. **Compute Pairs:**
+4. **Compute Occurrences:**
-   - When prompted, select the option to compute pairs.
+   - When prompted, select the option to compute occurrences.

 5. **Choose Directions:**
    - When prompted, choose the number of directions to be used (either 2 or 3).